strawhouselabs/deploy-helper/README.md

 4. Log in to the strawhousedev github account, and add that key as a key for the strawhousedev user.
 5. Copy `codeship-services.yml` and `codeship-steps.yml` from another repo (dashboard2 has a good one) and paste them into the top level of your project.

-Or manually add the services or steps below:
+...Or manually add the services or steps below:

 to `codeship-services.yml`:
 ```